Creamy Coconut Popsicles

 Here’s what you need for this coconut milk popsicle recipe.

-• coconut cream – the creamy white stuff in canned coconut milk (don’t get low fat coconut milk, it won’t have the cream)
+- coconut cream – We’re talking about the creamy white stuff in canned coconut milk (don’t get low fat coconut milk, it won’t have the cream).
+You can always switch the coconut milk to almond or dairy milk, however, it may not be as creamy.

 These coconut milk popsicles for toddlers are a great, whole foods-based snack.
 You could even turn them into a toddler smoothie!